mafeestaba/Crowdfunding_ETL/README.md

 For troubleshooting, please ensure that all dependencies are correctly installed and that the Excel file is located in the correct directory.

 # Contributors
-Maria Torres
+Maria Torres,
-Jose Cuevas
+Jose Cuevas,
-Krysta Sharp
+Krysta Sharp.